NextGenTel/akka-tools/README.md

 Version 1.0.7 - Not Released yet

+* Introduced GeneralAggregateBase in favor of now deprecated GeneralAggregate
+  * GeneralAggregateBase has a simpler more generic approach to generateDM
 * Preventing un-needed re-persisting of DurableMessageReceived when we receive the same one multiple times

 Version 1.0.6 - 2016-03-14